-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial

-O How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+• How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous hasis?
+• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-O How does the designated index differ from a relevant broad market index?
+○ How does the designated index differ from a relevant broad market index?

-O Where can the methodology used for the calculation of the designated index be found?
+○ Where can the methodology used for the calculation of the designated index be found?